Ray Brown & the Whispers: History

 In February 1966 they provided their rendition of "Tennessee Waltz Song", first released by Pee Wee King in 1948, which reached No. 4.
 The Uniques' "Strange" (1966) was released by Ray Brown & the Whispers as "Ain't It Strange" in September.
 They released two more albums, Heading for the Top (No. 4) and Dance Dance Dance both in 1966.
 Their final single for the year, "Too Late to Come Home" (October), featured backing vocals by Bee Gees.
 Ray Brown was listed at No. 10 on teenage pop music newspaper, Go-Sets popularity poll for Male Vocal in October 1966.

 During 1966 Brown had "decided to take control of his career, and fought a management contract," consequently he left the group at the end of that year.
 The Whispers continued with Bobby Thomas on lead vocals but broke up in 1967.
 Australian music journalist, Stuart Coupe, observed, "One of Australia's more legendary '60s groups, who used to attract more than 2000 fans to their shows at Surf City and the Beach House during the early to mid '60s."

 Brown formed Ray Brown & the New Whispers early in 1967 with Steve Hardy on drums, Ronnie Peel on bass guitar (ex-the Missing Links, the Pleazers) and Dave Russell on guitar (ex-Ray Columbus & the Invaders).
 They issued an album, Same Old Song ...
 Brand New Beat (1967), it provided the single, "The Same Old Song" (originally by Four Tops in 1965) in March 1967, which reached No. 12.
 However, Brown had "lost time, focus, and some of his initial appeal to fans" due to his struggle with previous management.
 The group became Ray Brown Three in mid-year after Russell left and Brown took up guitar.

 Brown relocated to the United States in late 1967 for two years.
-He was signed to Capital Records, which issued his solo album, Just Ray Brown, in 1969.
+He was signed to Capitol Records, which issued his solo album, Just Ray Brown, in 1969.
 Upon return to Australia he formed Moonstone, with Mal Clarke on guitar (ex-Tony Worsley and the Fabulous Blue Jays) and Jimmy Doyle on guitar (ex-Aesop's Fables).
 They issued an album, Mad House (October 1969), which provided "an esoteric blending of country, folk, psychedelia and Eastern influences."
 Other musicians on the album were John Carr on guitar and bass guitar, Pee Wee Clark on pedal steel guitar, Russell Hinton on guitar, Ed Gaston on bass guitar, Eligio Sincic on sitar and tablas, and Jimmy Thompson on drums (ex-Billy Thorpe and the Aztecs).